k8si/hello_ner/README.md

 ## Training Models

-1. Generate your classpath using `mvn dependency:build-classpath` and copy/paste the output into `bin/train-conllchain-ner.sh` in the appropriate place (i.e. `CP`)
+1. Generate your classpath using `mvn dependency:build-classpath` and copy/paste the output into `bin/train-conllchain-ner.sh` in the appropriate place to set the `CP` variable.

-2. Clone FACTORIE, `cd` into the directory, and generate a jar using `mvn -Dmaven.test.skip=true package -Pnlp-jar-with-dependencies`.
-Then copy/paste the path to the jar into `bin/train-conllchain-ner.sh` (i.e. `factoriejar`)
+2. Clone FACTORIE, `cd` into the directory, and generate a jar using

+		mvn -Dmaven.test.skip=true package -Pnlp-jar-with-dependencies

+Then copy/paste the path to the jar into `bin/train-conllchain-ner.sh` to set the `factoriejar` variable.

 3. Change other options as desired